 Fattoria di Sammontana

-In 1870, the entire property and adjacent church was bought by a Polish nobleman named Michele Dzieduszycki.
+In 1870, the entire property was purchased by a Polish nobleman named Michele Dzieduszycki.
 He was living at the Imperial Court in Vienna at the time, but loved to spend time in the Tuscan countryside.
 His son, Maurizio, specialized in art and Renaissance literature, and eventually married an Italian woman.
 Maurizio and his wife moved permanently to Tuscany and raised their family there.
-Today, Maurizio's son, Massimo, has turned Fattoria Sammontana into an agricultural property devoted to honest wine and olive oil.
+Today, Maurizio's son, Massimo, has turned Fattoria di Sammontana into an agricultural property devoted to honest wine and olive oil.